USA and the UK

 Au Pair Visa

-The Au Pair Visa allows foreigners between the ages of 18 and 26 to work as childcare providers in exchange for accommodation and food expenses.
+The Au Pair Visa allows for child-care providers between the ages of 18 and 26 to work as childcare providers in exchange for accommodation, food, and a stipend.

 As a J1 Au Pair Visa holder, you can work for no more than 10 hours a day, for a total of 45 hours per week.
-You must also be enrolled in any course at a U.S. post-secondary educational institution.
+You must also be enrolled in any course at a U.S. post-secondary educational institution where you must complete at least six hours of academic credit at a U.S. post-secondary educational institution.

 Your responsibilities may include helping children with their homework and cooking their meals.
-The host family is required to provide you a compensation of up to $500 for childcare work, a private room and board.
+The host family is required to provide you a compensation of up to $500 for the required academic coursework, a private room with meals, and compensation (in accordance with the Fair Labor Standards Act) for childcare work.

-To be eligible for a J1 visa au pair program, you must:
+To be eligible for a J1 visa au pair program, the applicant must:

 - Have received a job offer from a host family